emilyantosch/shc_pr3_vl/SOL2/slides_7/main.typ

 #outline(depth: 1)

-= Einleitung
+= Introduction

-== Wo sind wir gerade?
+== Where Are We Currently?

-- In der letzten Vorlesung ging es um Schnittstellen und abstrakte Klassen
+- The last lecture was about interfaces and abstract classes
-- Sie können nun
+- You can now
-  - abstrakte Klassen verwenden, um ihren Code noch genau zu strukturieren,
+  - use abstract classes to structure your code more precisely,
-  - Schnittstellen implementieren, um Eigenschaften von Klassen darzustellen,
+  - implement interfaces to represent properties of classes,
-  - Klassen und Objekten mit einer Ordnung mittels `Comparable` belegen,
+  - assign classes and objects with an order using `Comparable`,
-- Heute geht es weiter mit den *graphischen Oberflächen*.
+- Today we continue with *graphical user interfaces*.

 #slide[
-  1. Imperative Konzepte
+  1. Imperative Concepts
-  2. Klassen und Objekte
+  2. Classes and Objects
-  3. Klassenbibliothek
+  3. Class Library
-  4. Vererbung
+  4. Inheritance
-  5. Schnittstellen
+  5. Interfaces
-  6. *Graphische Oberflächen*
+  6. *Graphical User Interfaces*
-  7. Ausnahmebehandlung
+  7. Exception Handling
-  8. Eingaben und Ausgaben
+  8. Input and Output
   9. Multithreading (Parallel Computing)
 ]

-== Das Ziel dieses Kapitels
+== The Goal of This Chapter
-- Sie erstellen grafische Oberflächen mit z.B.
-Menüs, Buttons und Textfeldern.
+- You create graphical user interfaces with e.g. menus, buttons and text fields.
-- Sie zeichnen Diagramme aus einfachen geometrischen Formen (z.B.
-Linien, Kreise).
+- You draw diagrams from simple geometric shapes (e.g. lines, circles).
-- Sie reagieren auf Ereignisse (z.B.
-Drücken eines Buttons), indem Sie grafische Elemente mit bei Benutzereingaben auszuführenden Methoden verbinden.
+- You respond to events (e.g. pressing a button) by connecting graphical elements with methods to be executed on user input.
-- Sie verwenden das Observer-Pattern, damit Objekte beliebiger Datentypen auf Ereignisse reagieren können.
+- You use the Observer pattern so that objects of any data type can react to events.

-= Grundlegende Struktur
+= Basic Structure
-== Graphische UI
+== Graphical UI

 #slide[
   #text(size: 18pt)[
     #question[
-      - Welche Arten von Elementen sehen Sie?
+      - What types of elements do you see?
-      - Wie reagieren die Elemente?
-Hängen hierbei Elemente zusammen?
+      - How do the elements react?
+Do elements interact with each other?
     ]
   ]
   #figure(image("../assets/img/slides_7/2024_10_25_windows_explorer_rev01.png", height: 50%), caption: [Windows 7 Explorer])